-Unless cashed out upon termination or retirement, unused, accrued Protected Sick Leave will be reinstated upon rehire within twelve (12) months subject to the provisions above.B.Payoff.
+Unless cashed out upon termination or retirement, unused, accrued Protected Sick Leave will be reinstated upon rehire within twelve (12) months subject to the provisions above.

+B. Payoff.
 Unused Sick Leave leave may not be converted to cash payment except upon termination or retirement and after five (5) years of continuous service, qualified employees shall be compensated for fifty percent (50%) of their unused Sick Leave leave at their rate of pay at termination.

 C. Abuse of Sick Leave.
-Both parties are committed to work to minimize or eliminate any abuse of sick leave.
+Both parties are committed to work to minimize or eliminate any abuse of extended illness leave.

 Section 4.
 Shared Leave.
 Employees may participate in the Port of Seattle's Shared Leave Program as outlined in HR-5.
+The Port may change or modify its Shared Leave Program.
+If the Port desires a change/modification the Port agrees to provide the Union with advance written notice.

 Section 5.
 Paid Parental Leave.
-The Port agrees to provide Paid Parental Leave to regular, non-probationary employees for the term of this agreement.
+The Port agrees to provide Paid Parental Leave to regular, nonprobationary employees for the term of this agreement.
 Eligibility, participation and terms of the Paid Parental Leave shall be as provided to non-represented employees as outlined in Port policy HR-5.
 Changes and/or modifications to Paid Parental Leave shall not be a bargainable issue.
 However, the Port agrees to provide advance notice of any changes to Paid Parental Leave to the Union.